 With the Sharing view visible on both devices, tap Export word list and choose Use Bluetooth on the source device, and tap Import word list and choose Use Bluetooth on the destination device.

 The source device will prompt you to allow Bluetooth to be turned on if not already on, and to allow the device to be discoverable.
 The destination device will prompt you to allow Bluetooth to be turned on if not already on.
-Once you have agreed to this on both devices, the name of the source device should appear on the destination device: select this by tapping the > right arrow.
-Each devices will then ask you allow it to pair with the other: once you've agreed to this, data transfer will start.
+The destination device will then present a list of devices with which it has been paired: select the source device by tapping the > right arrow next to it.

 This option cannot be used to transfer data between Android and Apple (iOS) devices: use email or Wi-Fi instead.